erszcz/msc-thesis/dfly-multiboot.md

 like the Multiboot Specification and UEFI provide a clean interface for new and existing OS implementations.

-Implementation of the GRUB and DragonFly BSD interoperability described herein was done for the x86 platform of DragonFly BSD.
+Implementation of the Multiboot Specification in DragonFly BSD, described herein, was done for the x86 platform.
 Based on the finding by @tigeot-on-stats that
-*80.15% of downloaded packages are for the amd64/x86_64 architecture* it was decided that the x86 platform will be dropped in near future, though the exact release when that will happen hasn't been decided yet.
+*80.15% of downloaded packages are for the amd64/x86_64 architecture*, it was decided that the x86 platform will be dropped in near future, though the exact release in which this will happen has not been decided yet.

 In this light, implementing the GRUB -- DragonFly BSD interoperability, either according to the scenario described in one of the previous sections